 It’s also possible to find a web developer for your SaaS startup online: The right person might follow you on Twitter, or you can be in the same professional group on LinkedIn, Google+, or Facebook.

 What if none of the options appeals to you and you want everything in one?

 Any option other than hiring a software engineer full-time and on-site might have a number of pitfalls and risks you should take into account.
 As with freelance developers, or remote cooperation, your candidate might turn out to be not as perfect as it seemed at first.
 There is always a chance that your remote worker will simply vanish in the middle of the project, leaving you high and dry.

-In case you still want to hire a software developer outside of your location, but cannot afford relocation, and freelance is not an option due to the risks mentioned above, there is another suitable cooperation model.
+In case you still want to hire a software programmer for your startup outside of your location, but cannot afford relocation, and freelance is not an option due to the risks mentioned above, there is another suitable cooperation model.
 You can hire full-time software developers offshore.

 Tips from IT recruiters’ experience